4e6/dotfiles/README.md

 Console Font: [Iosevka](https://be5invis.github.io/Iosevka/)

-Fonts from `fonts-meta` AUR bundle
+Other fonts are from `fonts-meta` AUR bundle:

 ```
 $ yaourt -Qs 'fonts-meta'